caike/sovereign/README.md

 1. Add the host IP to the _hosts_ file.
 2. Add the domain name to the _group_vars/sovereign_ file
-3. Run `ansible-playbook -i hosts sovereign -e "ansible_user=root" prep-server.yml`
+3. Run `ansible-playbook -i hosts -u root prep-server.yml`
 4. Run `ansible-playbook -i hosts site.yml`

 Sovereign is a set of [Ansible](http://ansible.com) playbooks that you can use to build and maintain your own [personal cloud](http://www.urbandictionary.com/define.php?term=clown%20computing) based entirely on open source software, so you’re in control.